omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 _“We need to break down silos between departments and get people to collaborate better” -- almost every leader everywhere._

-Most leaders reflexively think of siloes as BAD and collaboration as GOOD.
+Most leaders reflexively think of silos as BAD and collaboration as GOOD.
 This manifesto defends silos and challenges the value of collaboration.

 ### Increasing collaboration can do harm